eosnetworkfoundation/docs/native/07_node-operation/10_getting-started/40_peering.md

 ## How to check peers health

+Some web portals provide periodic reports and/or live monitoring to check the health of public P2P and API endpoints.
+Also, some real-time tools allow to estimate the proximity and/or response time of P2P or API endpoints.

+### EOS Nation Reports

-Some portals provide periodic reports and/or live monitoring to check the health of public P2P and API endpoints.
-Again, EOS Nation provides extensive reports on the status of various endpoints, including the health of block producing nodes, for both the EOS Mainnet and various EOS Testnets:
+EOS Nation provides extensive reports on the status of various endpoints, including the health of block producing nodes, for both the EOS Mainnet and various EOS Testnets:

 * EOS Mainnet reports: https://validate.eosnation.io/eos/reports/
 * Jungle Testnet reports: https://validate.eosnation.io/jungle4/reports/